Losing My Ability to Breathe

 What’s your inspirational story?
 Link up below, and don’t forget the 1-2-3s of building community:

-1. Link up your most inspirational post from the previous week.
+1. Link up your favorite posts from last week!

 2. Visit TWO other contributors (especially the person who linked up right before you) and leave an encouraging comment.

 3. Spread the cheer THREE ways!
 Tweet something from a post you read, share a post on your Facebook page, stumble upon it, pin it or whatever social media outlet you prefer—just do it!